Xike Sea

-A complete redesign of the user onboarding experience for a B2B SaaS product — reducing time-to-value from 14 days to under 3.
+A full rebuild of the user onboarding flow for a B2B SaaS product — cutting drop-off by 74% and reducing time-to-value from 14 days to under 3.

 Role